-- 8.36 The proposed development is set back from the boundary with Sowbrook Lane beyond the retained hedgerows and trees and a green corridor and landscape buffer that offers opportunities for new tree planting to further filter and soften views across the site.
-The development will give rise to a minor to moderate magnitude of change to the views and visual amenity of the residents and minor to moderate adverse effects. - 8.37 In summary, none of the groups of visual receptors identified have been assessed as being likely to experience greater than minor to moderate adverse effects on their views or visual amenity.
-I do not consider any of these effects to be significant.
+- 9.36 The proposed development is set back from the boundary with Sowbrook Lane beyond the retained hedgerows and trees and a green corridor and landscape buffer that offers opportunities for new tree planting to further filter and soften views across the site.
+The development will give rise to a minor to moderate magnitude of change to the views and visual amenity of the residents and minor to moderate adverse effects. - 9.37 In summary, none of the groups of visual receptors identified have been assessed as being likely to experience greater than minor to moderate adverse effects on their views or visual amenity, and will be limited to those views experienced within a localised are within the urban fringe where residential development is present within the landscape.